doanminhdang/YAML_MATH/notes/syntax.md

 - type: list all the allowed type, separated with comma.
 Example: int, float.
 If type is "free", then type will not be checked.

 - type_qualifier: list type qualifiers like var, const.
 If type_qualifier is "free", then type qualifier will not be checked.

+A method could belong to one of the two groups: **elements** or **functions**.

+## elements:

+Each element must have a descriptor to describe how to translate it into the target language.

+## functions:

+Each function is described by the YAML file only, no descriptor file.

 TODO: consider dropping the requirement for those keys, no key is equivalent to key: free.
 Then only listed keys are to be checked.